conor1982/Iris_Project_2020/README.md

 ##### Fig 4
 ![Dataset Overview](https://github.com/conor1982/Iris_Project_2020/blob/master/Screenshots/iris_dataset_overview.png)

 Through this overview, a good understanding of the actual dataset can be obtained.
 The first and last 5 rows, will gve a useful look of what a row contains.
-The shape of the dataset being 150 ros and 5 columns matches what was gathered during researching the data.
+The shape of the dataset being 150 rows and 5 columns matches what was gathered during researching the data.

 The datatypes are also an important element of the dataset to understand.
 Here we see the four different variables as float numbers and the species a string value.
 There was also no null values in this dataset.

 Understanding each element of this gave me confidence that the dataset downloaded for the project was of good integrity.

-One further check was running the pandas.describe function.
+One further check was running the *pandas.describe* function.
 The results from this were compared with other summarries found online.
 There were no discrepencies found in any of the datasets used in the comparison [8] [9].

 ***
 ## Summary Statistics